 Campers got to use beeswax to make candles and lip balm, chop up bamboo to make mason bee homes, and harvest herbs to make a warm herbal tea!

-Their week-long adventure in learning about pollinators while cooking, eating, and exploring the magical gardens & honey bee hives also included field trips!
+Our week-long adventure in learning about pollinators while cooking, eating, and exploring the magical gardens & honey bee hives also included field trips!
 A highlight of our week was visiting the Community Food Co-op and Smith Gardens for two excellent tours filled with flower gazing and honey tasting.

 After our tour at Smith Gardens, each Camp Honey camper got to take home a beautiful potted flower.
 Later, on the public bus ride to the downtown Community Food Co-op, campers insisted that we give the bus driver a flower.
 It made his day!